 The Llama has long thick hair that can grow up to 6 inches long.
-The hair may be brown, buff, gray, white, or black.
+The hair may be brown, buff, grey, white, or black.
 It has no hump, unlike its cousin the camel.
 Llamas’ feet have two toes with leathery pads on the bottom of them.
 That makes them surefooted and good to use as pack animals.
-A llama normally lives for about 15 to 29 years.

-The height of a full-grown llama is between 1.7 meters - 1.8 meters tall from the top of the head.
+The height of a full-grown Llama is between 1.7 metres - 1.8 metres tall from the top of the head.
 They can weigh between 130 - 200 kilograms.

 Similar diet to the Alpaca, mostly grasses and grains.
 Llamas do not need a lot of protein.